Elango-Sagravia/geo-politics/outstatic/content/articles/china-taiwan-conflict-consequences.md

 ![Protests erupted during Nancy Pelosi’s expected visit to Taipei](/images/nancy-pelosi-taipei-visit-protests-erupt-c5OD.png)

-*Protests erupted during Nancy Pelosi’s expected visit to Taipei.
+*source-Protests erupted during Nancy Pelosi’s expected visit to Taipei.
 Credits: Reuters*

 The CCP, the national party of China, has long claimed Taiwan as part of its administration.
 They identify the island as its “core” national interest, an inherent part of China.
 The CCP campaigned in 2021 to “reunify” mainland China with the island.